SWI-Prolog/packages-swipy/README.md

     pip install janus-swi

-SWI-Prolog is  selected by  finding `swipl`  on the  executable search path.
-If `swipl.exe`  is not  in ``%PATH%``  on Windows  the Windows registry is examined to find SWI-Prolog.
+SWI-Prolog is  selected from  the environment  variable `SWIPL`  or by finding `swipl` on the executable search path.
+On Windows, if neither of  the above  work,  the Windows  registry is  examined  to find  the installed     SWI-Prolog     system    (by     default     `C:\Program Files\swipl\bin\swipl.exe`).

 If  you installed  SWI-Prolog from  source, it  is advised  to install Janus from the  `packages/swipy` directory in the  Prolog source.
 The